- Hits: 2286

-The opening ceremony of the third Orientation Programme took place in Tamale, Ghana, on Sunday 17th of September 2017.
-It was a moving event with the Brothers assembling to enter into this significant event in the life of the Congregation of Christian Brothers.
+The opening ceremony was a moving event with the Brothers assembling to enter into this significant event in the life of the Congregation of Christian Brothers.
 Guests from the local area added to the celebration.
 We were delighted to have Archbishop emeritus Gregory Kpienbaya and the Vicar of the diocese, Fr Matthew Yetiere.
 The FMM Sisters and a Sister from the Msola Congregation were present as was a representative of the White Fathers.
 Brothers Allan and John from the Presentation Brothers community were also there as well as Fr Christopher and Monsignor Andrew, our neighbours at Br.
 Paul Noonan Formation Centre.

 It was a real blessing to have a representative of the District Leadership Team from Sierra Leone, Br Andrew Turay, who is visiting the Brothers’ Choggu community.